walkerleigh/home-assistant.io/source/_integrations/mqtt.markdown

 {% include integrations/config_flow.md %}

-### Change MQTT discovery options

-The MQTT discovery options can be changed by following these steps:

-1. Navigate to **Settings** > **Devices & Services**
-2. Find the MQTT integration and click on it
-3. Click the **CONFIGURE** button to open the MQTT settings page
-4. Click **CONFIGURE MQTT OPTIONS** to start the options flow

-### Reconfigure the MQTT broker settings

-The MQTT broker settings can be changed by following these steps:

-1. Navigate to **Settings** > **Devices & Services**
-2. Find the MQTT integration and click on it
-3. From the context menu click the **Reconfigure** button to start reconfiguration of the broker settings.

 ### Removing the MQTT integration

 The MQTT integration and its entities can be removed by following these steps: